Genesys Task Routing

 - Implicit (recommended) — stop by invoking Mark Done using the Service Client API.
 For this method, complete the following steps:

-- Explicit — stop by using the Open Media API.
+- Explicit — stop by using the Genesys Task Routing API.
 This requires additional configuration from your Genesys representative.

-A sample application that demonstrates using the Open Media API and the Service Client API is available through your Genesys representative.
+A sample application that demonstrates using the Genesys Task Routing API and the Service Client API is also available through your Genesys representative.

 You can configure Genesys Task Routing to enable a third-party application screen pop-up inside Agent Desktop when an agent accepts a task.
 There are two ways to do it: